Safe Habits

 If you plan to travel outside Spain, be sure to ask the consulate of the country you’ll be visiting if you’ll need to apply for additional travel documents.
 Furthermore, make sure your visa will allow you to return to Spain.

-Safety and security at Syracuse University
+Safety and Security at Syracuse University

 It is Syracuse University’s policy to provide anyone, on request, with a printed copy of the University’s policies and procedures regarding campus security and safety, as well as crime rates and statistics for the most recent three-year period.
 A copy of Your Safety and Security at Syracuse University, a handbook that provides this information, is available from DPS.
 The University’s crime information is also posted on the U.S. Department of Education website.